spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/offers/managing-product-offers.md

 ### Offers page

-On the *Offers* page you can filter, sort and search product offers.
+On the *Offers* page you do the following:

-#### Filtering product offers

-Using the filtering menu at the top of the page, you can filter product offers by:
+* Filter product offers using the filtering menu at the top of the page.

-- Stock
-- Visibility
-- Stores
-- Creation period (from and to)
-- The period when the offer was updated (from and to)
-- Validity dates (from and to)

-#### Sorting product offers

-By clicking on a respective column name, you can sort product offers list:

-- Offer Reference
-- Merchant SKU
-- Product SKU
-- Product Name
-- Stock
-- Visibility
-- Valid from date
-- Valid to date

-#### Searching product offers
+* Sort product offers by clicking on the desired column name.

-Using the search field in the top right corner, you can search product offers by:
+* Using the search field in the top right corner, search product offers by the criteria: offer reference, merchant reference, and product SKU.

-- Offer reference
-- merchant reference
-- product SKU

 ### Create Offer page

 On the *Create Offer* page, you see the list of products you can create an offer for.
-You can filter, sort and search the products.

-#### Filtering products
+On this page, you can do the following:

-Using the filtering menu at the top of the page, you can filter products by:
+* Filter products using the filtering menu at the top of the page.

-- Existing offers
-- Visibility

-#### Sorting products

-By clicking on a respective column name, you can sort product offers list:

-- Product SKU
-- Product Name
-- Visibility
-- Number of existing orders
-- Valid from date
-- Valid to date

-#### Searching products
+* Sort products by clicking on the desired column name.

-Using the search field in the top right corner, you can search products by:
+* Using the search field in the top right corner, search products by the criteria: product name and product SKU.

-- product SKU
-- product name

 ### Create and edit offer drawers